AMERICAN INDIA FOUNDATION

 SOURCE: Self-reported by organization

-The American India Foundation is committed to improving the lives of India’s underprivileged, with a special focus on women, children, and youth.
+The American India Foundation is committed to improving the lives of Indias underprivileged, with a special focus on women, children, and youth.
 AIF does this through high impact interventions in education, health, and livelihoods, because poverty is multidimensional.
-AIF’s unique value proposition is its broad engagement between communities, civil society, and expertise, thereby building a lasting bridge between the United States and India.
-AIF’s programs emphasize inclusive models that focus on the unique needs of girls and women to achieve gender equity as a basis for sustainable change.
-Founded in 2001, we work in some of the most remote (or remotest) geographies of India, contributing to many of the United Nations Sustainable Development Goals (SDGs).
-Since 2001, AIF has impacted the lives of 6.7 million people, across 26 states with the support of 330 partners including community members, institutional and government agencies, and the private sector.
+AIFs programs emphasize inclusive models that focus on the unique needs of girls and women to achieve gender equity as a basis for sustainable change.
+Founded in 2001, we work in some of the most remote geographies of India, contributing to many of the UN's Sustainable Development Goals.
+Since 2001, AIF has raised over $225M, impacted the lives of 16.5 million people, across 35 states with the support of 330 partners including community members, institutional and government agencies, and the private sector.
+The pandemic has greatly impacted health and education for children, especially of migrant parents and the livelihood of many street vendors.
+Our goal is to help them through post covid interventions.

 Our programs